-3.6 Reporting Thresholds
+3.5 Reporting Thresholds

-Some PRTRs require facilities to report on any substance present on site, no matter how small the amount or what the substance is used for.
-Norway's PRTR is an example of one with no threshold: facilities that have to report must report releases of all reportable substances, even if those releases are zero and the amount used is small.
-Typically, however, PRTR reporting is based on the amount of the substance used in the reporting year.
-That is, there is usually a use threshold for reporting a particular substance.
-Canada's NPRI has a use threshold of 10,000 kilograms.
-If the facility's use of a substance meets that threshold, all releases and transfers must be reported, even if they are zero.
+Some PRTRs require facilities to report on any substance present on-site, no matter how small the amount or what the substance is used for.
+Typically, however, PRTR reporting is triggered by the amount of the substance used or released during the reporting year.
+That is, there is usually a use or release threshold for reporting a particular substance.
+The Kiev Protocol includes two options for reporting thresholds - one based on the quantity of the substance that the facility manufactures, processes, or uses with a threshold range of 0.0001 - 10,000 kg/year, depending on the substance; and another set of thresholds based on release quantities.
+If the facility's use of a substance meets the threshold, all releases and transfers must be reported to the PRTR, even if they are zero.